Etone/corvin-tech/content/projects/cloud-plugin.md

 ## Keypoints

-- Support for STACKIT for [Morpheus Data](https://morpheusdata.com/)
+- Support for STACKIT Cloud for [Morpheus Data](https://morpheusdata.com/)

 ## Used Technologies